• About

 Something that always surprises me about gardening is how many parts of plants are actually edible, but we never really think about eating them.
 Today, I’m going to share my experience eating pumpkin leaves and show you how to prepare pumpkin leaves for soup, salad, and sauteed recipes.

 There are many edible parts of common vegetable plants besides the fruit.
-For some veggies, like tomatoes, we know that the leaves are toxic but the leaves and flowers of squash plants are edible.
+For some veggies, like tomatoes, we know that the leaves are toxic but the leaves and flowers of squash and pumpkin plants are edible.

 Even though we grow some plants like lettuce and kale just for their leaves, it had not ever occurred to me to try eating pumpkin leaves.